tio/tio/README.md

 ## 7. License

-Tio is GPLv2+.
+tio is GPLv2+.
 See LICENSE file for more details.

 ## 8. Authors